 - Any family history of suicide/self-harm/mental health issues.
-Professionals should pay attention to this because there is an increased risk in families with a history of suicide/self-harm/mental health issues. - Details about your family member's existing treatment or treatment team - eg a recent change in medication, the key worker or therapist is on holiday etc. This information is relevant because if they do not feel hospitalisation is best, they need to discharge your family member to a professional's care.
+Professionals should pay attention to this because there is an increased risk in families with a history of suicide/self-harm/mental ealth issues. - Details about the person's existing treatment or treatment team, for example a recent change in medication, the key worker or therapist is on holiday etc. This information is relevant because if hospitalisation is not appropriate for your loved one, the Emergency Department staff need to discharge them to a professional's care.